Over the last decade:

 By asking questions, and listening to the answers, you can start to build the foundation for a positive employee experience at your organization.

-When the employee experience is good, employees are engaged and able to get their work done efficiently; an equation that delivers better bottom line results.
+When the employee experience is positive, employees are engaged and able to get their work done efficiently; an equation that delivers better bottom line results.

 Want to read more?